ENCCS/julia-for-hpc/content/interfacing.rst

 One of the most significant advantages of Julia is its speed.
 As we have shown in the Episode `Motivation <https://enccs.github.io/julia-for-hpc/motivation/#speed>`_, Julia is fast out-of-box without the necessity to do any additional steps.
-As such, Julia solves the so-called **two-Language problem**.
+As such, Julia solves the so-called **two-language problem**.

 Since Julia is fast enough, most of the libraries are written in pure Julia, and there is no need to use C or Fortran for performance.
 However, there are many high-quality, mature libraries for numerical computing already written in C and Fortran.